laballais/english_srt_gen/README.md

 # english_srt_gen

-This code uses Open AI's Whisper Model to generate English subtitles (srt file) for videos.
+This code uses OpenAI's Whisper Model to generate English subtitles (SRT file) for any video.

 Make sure the following are installed in your system: